DeepLabCut/DeepLabCut/README.md

 ## License:

 This project is licensed under the GNU Lesser General Public License v3.0.
 Note that the software is provided "as is", without warranty of any kind, express or implied.
-If you use the code or data, please [cite us!](https://www.nature.com/articles/s41593-018-0209-y).
+If you use the code or data, please cite us!.
+Note, artwork and images are copyrighted; please do not take or use these images without written permission.

 ## Versions: